lujillekim/Lujille-Kim-Estrada-EDM-New-Copy/Midterm Task 2/README.md

 # Midterm Lab Task 2 Data Cleaning and Preparation using Power Query
-For this task, we are given a flat data from Excel (See raw file), and we are task to perform Data Cleaning and Preparation using Power Query.
+For this task, we are given a flat data from Excel, and we are task to perform Data Cleaning and Preparation using Power Query.

 ## Step 1 Data Cleaning Process
 - Load the raw file